 Supply chains are controlled with strict contracting arrangements as defined by the Commonwealth Procurement Rules.
-CASA's procurement policy adopts the principles of these rules.
+Our procurement policy adopts the principles of these rules.

-Suppliers to CASA are required to comply with the following laws, statutes, regulations, by-laws, ordinances or subordinate legislation in force from time to time, including but not limited to the:
+Our suppliers are required to comply with any laws, statutes, regulations, bylaws, ordinances or subordinate legislation in force from time to time, including but not limited to the:

 - Auditor-General Act 1997

+- Civil Aviation Act 1988

 - Crimes Act 1914

 - Criminal Code Act 1995

 - Disability Discrimination Act 1992

 - Freedom of Information Act 1982

+- Environment Protection and Biodiversity Conservation Act 1999

 - Modern Slavery Act 2018

 - Privacy Act 1988

+- Public Governance, Performance and Accountability Act 2013

 - Public Interest Disclosure Act 2013

 - Racial Discrimination Act 1975

 - Safety, Rehabilitation and Compensation Act 1988

 - Sex Discrimination Act 1984

+- Trade Practices Act 1974

 - Workplace Gender Equality Act 2012

-- any workplace safety legislation applicable to the contractor.
+- Work Health and Safety Act 2011